hpsaturn/malos-vision-android-bridge/README.md

 #### Vision Data

-From `VisionResult` proto, you can many information, for example this:
+From `VisionResult` proto, you have many information, for example this:

 ```java
 void printFaceRecognitionData(VisionResult visionResult) {